Athiyur: Agriculture

 The village people's revenue is dependent on the agriculture.
 The River Manniyaru provides the water for the agriculture and motor (pump set) is also available.
 The major crops cultivated in Athiyur are paddy, pulses, gingelly, groundnut and sugarcane.
 The minor crops like maize, soybeans, and redgram are also grown.
 Paddy is the principal crop grown in three seasons, namely kuruvai, samba and thaladi.
 Pulses like blackgram, greengram and cash crops like cotton and gingelly are grown in rice fallows.
 The most plentiful crops that people harvest are paddy (rice), gram, grain, sugar cane, wheat, sesame, vegetables, cotton, casuarina trees (savukku), fruits, chilly, banana trees, gingelly, groundnut, and pulses.

 Climate

 The period from November to February in Athiyur is pleasant with a climate full of warm days and cool nights.
 The onset of summer is from March, with the mercury reaching its peak by the end of May and June.
 The average temperatures range from 81 °F (27 °C) in January to 97 °F (36 °C) in May and June.
-Summer rains are sparse and the first monsoon ie., the South-West monsoon, sets in June and continues until September.
+Summer rains are sparse and the first monsoon i.e., the South-West monsoon, sets in June and continues until September.
 North-East monsoon sets in October and continues until January.
 The rainfall during South-West monsoon period is much lower than that of North-East monsoon.
 North-East monsoon is beneficial to the village at large because of the heavy rainfall.
 The average rainfall is 37 inches (940 mm), most of which is contributed by the North-East moon.